naa7/work_timer/README.md

 ![work_timer1](https://github.com/naa-7/terminal_work_timer/blob/main/timer_1.gif?style=centerme)
 ![work_timer2](https://github.com/naa-7/terminal_work_timer/blob/main/timer_2.gif?style=centerme)

 The idea of this project is to build a terminal based work timer.
-The program uses zenity to ask a user for required
+It uses zenity to ask a user for the required

 time to start counting down.
 The user can enter hours and minutes, hours without minutes, or minutes without hours

-since it accepts hours and minutes.
+, it accepts hours, minutes, or both.
 There are two ways to start the timer.
-First, the program will run the current
+First, the program will run in the

-terminal window and when the program ends, the output will be removes.
+current terminal window and when it ends, the output will be removed.
 Second, the program will run in a new

-window of a set size (20x10) to save screen space for other tasks and once program ends the timer terminal
+window of a set size (20x10) to save screen space for other tasks and once program ends, the timer terminal

 window will close.
 In both ways, Once the timer stops, a 2 second alert will start and a notification pop up